liqin-cao/vegan_shopping_list/catalog/README.md

 # Vegan Shopping List

-An application that allows registered users to add, edit and delete vegan items within a variety of vegan alternative categories.
+This application allows registered users to add, edit and delete vegan items within a variety of vegan alternative categories.

 The application can be access via http://localhost:8000 with the following pages:
 * Home Page: /